 We are planning to address these in future releases.
+In the meantime, there are work-arounds for many of these issues.
 For a complete list of tickets, see https://github.com/gwu-libraries/sfm-ui/issues

 In addition, you should be aware of the following: